TshiamoTodd/leave-maker/README.md

 ```

 This code is configuring NextAuth.js for authentication in a Next.js application.
 It sets up Google as an authentication provider and uses Prisma as the database adapter.
 It also includes custom sign-in behavior, JWT handling, and session management.
-For full break-down of what this code does check out my Blog on...
+For full break-down of what this code does check out my Blog on [Confluence](https://loxtiondigital.atlassian.net/l/cp/Bjdc5Pw0)

 # Databse Schema
 The database schema is defined in the Prisma schema file (`prisma/schema.prisma`).
 The main models are: